pricebenjamin/SPA-file-reader/README.md

 If everything works, the user should now have a new file in the current directory named `<SPA Filename>.CSV` (e.g. `0min-1-97C.SPA.CSV`) which contains the extracted transmission or absorption data.

-If a user has multiple SPA files in the same directory, they may move the executable into that directory and process all SPA files at once by typing the following into a bash terminal:
+If a user has multiple SPA files in the same directory, they may move the executable into that directory and process all SPA files at once by entering the following into a terminal the bash shell:
 ```
 for FILE in *.SPA
   do